 How to Earn Chase Ultimate Rewards Points

 As mentioned above, in order to earn Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
-Both cards offer 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months of card membership.
+The Sapphire Preferred Card offers 60,000 Ultimate Rewards points after spending $4,000 in the first 3 months of card membership and the Sapphire Reserve offers 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months of card membership.

 As discussed above, the value of your points will be determined by which version of the Sapphire card you have.

 Click Here to learn more about the Sapphire Preferred Card.

 Click Here to learn more about the Sapphire Reserve Card.

 There are also other Chase credit cards that can help bolster your Ultimate Rewards points balance.
 If you hold either the Sapphire Preferred or Sapphire Reserve credit cards, the Chase Freedom cards become exponentially more valuable.
 That’s because you can transfer the cash back the cards earn into your Chase Ultimate Rewards points balance.

 Click Here to learn more about the Chase Freedom Card.

 Click Here to learn more about the Chase Freedom Unlimited Card.

 Chase also has a number of business credit cards that earn Ultimate Rewards points.
 If you are a small business owner, this is another great opportunity to earn bolster your Ultimate Rewards points balance.
 See our guide to help you pick the Ultimate Rewards earning business card that is right for you.